 If you are slightly confused between the various types of exercise bikes, don’t worry.
 In less than 5 minutes you’ll know which bike is best for you.

-I want to focus here not only on how upright bikes compare to spin bikes but also how they compare to recumbent stationary bikes.
+I want to focus here not only on how upright bikes compare to spin bikes but also on how they compare to recumbent stationary bikes.
 You may be curious as to which bike burns more calories, so I promise to answer that too.

 Upright Bikes vs. Spin Bikes (Indoor Cycles)

 Let me start by saying this, if you exercise persistently, you can get an excellent cardiovascular workout and lose weight using either bike.
-However, while upright bikes and spin bikes (also called indoor cycles), do share some common features, there are a few differences too.
+However, while upright bikes and spin bikes (also called indoor cycles) do share some common features, there are a few differences too.